iustin/slides/namespaces.md

 ```
 # ip link set veth2-right netns ns-right
 ```
 - And can configure (in both namespaces) the interfaces and the needed routing

-## Net namespace #3 - use cases
+- Very practical use cases (e.g. no-net software builds in Debian)

-- Ensuring software build process doesn't connect to the network
-- Isolating arbitrary IP addresses

 ## PID namespaces

 - Introduced in 2.6.24 as `CONFIG_PID_NS`
-- This isolated the process ID numbers, such that processes in different namespaces can have PID 666
+- The namespace isolates the process ID numbers
+  - multiple processes in different namespaces can have PID 666!
-- This is a hierarchical type of namespace, meaning a process is present (visible) it its namespace and all parent namespaces
+- This is a hierarchical namespace type, meaning a process is present (visible) it its namespace and all parent namespaces
-- Alternatively, a process can see all processes in its PID namespace and all descendant namespaces
+  - alternatively, a process can see all processes in its PID namespace and all descendant namespaces
-- A process has a different PID in each of the namespaces it is present in
+  - a process has a different PID in each of the namespaces it is present in
-- Level of nesting is, as of 3.7, 32
+  - level of nesting is, as of 3.7, 32
+- This makes syscalls that operate on process IDs interesting
+  - always interpreted in the caller's namespace
 - Requires `CAP_SYS_ADMIN`

 ## PID namespaces #2 - peculiarities